nikclayton/powercoders.org/site/content/program/_index.md

       text: >-
         We are planning for other cities starting next year.
 Join our mailing list to receive the latest news and updates.
-    - call_to_action: More
-      fade_in: Up
-      header: Zurich
-      link: city/zürich
-      text: The program is starting in fall 2019.
-Applications will soon be open.
 past_program:
   header: Past Program
   items: